devops-works/binenv/README.md

 - `<`:  version must be strictly lower
 - `>=`: version must be at least
 - `<=`: version must be at most
-- `~>`: version must be at least this one in the same but match teh same minor versions
+- `~>`: version must be at least this one in the same but match the same minor versions

 ### Version selection process